Mathematics and Computer Science Bachelor's Degree

 "I love that the math department is so intimate.
 When you need help there is always someone available to make sure you learn.
 "Paris Fisher '26, mathematics and computer science

-As a student, you get to see first-hand how math and computer science are applied in modern technologies and engineering applications; helping to solve real-world problems.
-You will collaborate with engineers and others in different STEM fields on a variety of research projects.
+As a student, you’ll learn first-hand how math and statistics are applied in modern technologies and engineering applications, helping to solve real-world problems.
+You’ll collaborate with engineers and others in different STEM fields on a variety of research projects.

-• Get personalized attention: Our smaller department ensures your academic advisors and professors know you and understand your interests and needs.
-You can receive the guidance you need in a timely fashion.
+• Get personalized attention: Your academic advisors and professors know you and understand your interests and needs.
+You’ll develop meaningful relationships with faculty and receive the guidance you need in a timely fashion.

 • Customize your math education: At Michigan Tech, our programs span pure math, computational math, and statistics.
-That interdisciplinary approach gives you exposure to different areas of mathematics and statistics.
+Gain exposure to a variety of specialties in mathematics and statistics with our interdisciplinary approach to education.
 Take classes across different specialties to tailor your degree to fit your individual pathway.

-• Practice basic mathematical concepts: Work as a peer coach in the Math Learning Center helping other students understand mathematical and statistical concepts while reinforcing your understanding of the basics.
+• Practice basic mathematical concepts: Work as a peer coach in the Math Learning Center helping other students understand mathematical and statistical concepts while reinforcing your grasp on the basics.

 Tomorrow Needs You